-Let's see how we can do this in an ECAD software (such as Altium).
+Let's see how we can do this in ECAD software (such as Altium or KiCAD).
 First, create a component for each object.
 A component is one of the fundamental objects in schematic design (along with a net).
 It creates an abstraction of any device - a discrete device such as a resistor to a full SIP (system-in-package) device such as the TI RF430F5978.

 In this case,